xxblx/homemanager/README.md

 # HomeManager

 HomeManager is a simple solution for in-home ip cameras management.
-It allows to control devices with special politics and stream videos from cameras (rtsp) to web (hls).
+It allows to control devices with special politics and streams videos from cameras (rtsp) to web (hls).

 HomeManager is designed for personal usage at home's local network (i.e. without access from the internet) with some kind of home server (where the app is installed), Mikrotik router and Xiaomi Xiaofang 1S cameras.
 You have to flash [custom firmware](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks) for using these camera models with HomeManager.